singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 86          StackInfo stack = info[stackNum];
 87          return values[stack.lastElementIndex()];
 88      }
 89      /* Shift items in stack over by one element.
-If we have available capacity, 90       * we'll end up shrinking the stack by one element.
+If we have available capacity, then 90       * we'll end up shrinking the stack by one element.
 If we don't have available 91       * capacity, then we'll need to shift the next stack over too. */ 92      private void shift(int stackNum) {